doki-theme/doki-theme-firefox/README.md

 ### Mixed

 This mode is for weebs who savor the variety of life.
-Every new tab will be themed randomly chosen theme from your selected theme pool.
+Every new tab will be themed randomly by a chosen theme from your selected theme pool.

 **Theme Pools**: